vippsas/vipps-login-api/vipps-login-api-faq.md

 Some merchants can get access to NIN.
 Merchants need to request this separately.

-You can find the liste of scopes that your individual sales units have access to in [portal.vipps.no](https://portal.vipps.no) under the “Developer” section and the Setup Vipps login option.
+You can find the liste of scopes that your individual sales units have access to in [portal.vipps.no](https://portal.vipps.no) under the “Developer” section and the Setup Vipps Login option.

 ## If a user changes phone numbers, is the `sub` still the same?